-Transformative justice, for us, is about individually, interpersonally, and systematically building Cities of Refuge, Arei Miklat, and then inviting the scapegoat inside the city.
-The channels between these cities and the rest of the world must be open; the ideal imagined City of Refuge is one into which we desire to enter, not one into which we are forced.
+Transformative justice, for us, is about individually, interpersonally, and systematically building Cities of Refuge, Miklat, and then inviting the scapegoat inside the city.

 To us, envisioning Cities of Refuge begins as a series of questions: Where do Cities of Refuge exist now?
 Where do we see scapegoats, people demonized as individuals or groups?
 What would the world look like if neither violence nor exclusion were acceptable or assumed?
 What if we knew how to respond to violence in a way that encouraged healing and integration?
 What if there was not a scarcity of healing to go around?
 What is the connection between personal transformation and political transformation?
 What if exclusion, imprisonment, violence, sexual shaming, and all forms of scapegoating were not deemed acceptable responses to transgressions?
 What if the scapegoat were accepted into the City of Refuge?